black-sliver/evermizer/README.txt

   greenambler, metasigma, mirapoix, neagix, nyrambler, queenanne, scarrfish, skarsnikus, solarcell007, turbo, zheal
-  Thanks to vr-interactive for providing the website's new background image Special thanks to elwismw for existing. #hereforelwis
+  Thanks to vr-interactive for providing the website's new background image Thanks to sferath for providing the mascot - https://deviantart.com/sferath Special thanks to elwismw for existing. #hereforelwis

 LICENSE: